ThomasBittner1/KangarooDocumentation/docs/tools/toolsSkinCluster.md

+---
+title: Maya Skinning Tools - Kangaroo Builder
+description: Kangaroo's Skinning Tools are a cleaner alternative to weight painting.
+---

 Kangaroo's Skinning Tools are an alternative to weight painting.
 The idea is that you always select vertices with soft selection, and then click the buttons.
-This usually keeps the weights cleaner than if you were using painting tools.
+This mostly keeps the weights cleaner than if you were using painting tools.

 ![Alt text](../images/tools_skinCluster.jpg)